mcous/decoy/docs/usage/errors-and-warnings.md

     decoy.verify(data_getter.handler(42))     # redundant, but feels good
 ```

 Adding those `verify`s at the end may give you a feeling of "ok, good, now I'm completely testing the interaction," but that feeling is a fallacy.
 Thanks to the input specification in `when`, the test will already pass or fail correctly.
-At best, the `verify` calls do nothing, and at worst, they punish the test subject if it's able to accomplish its work in some other way, coupling our test to subject's implementation unnecessarily.
+At best, the `verify` calls do nothing, and at worst, they punish the test subject if it's able to accomplish its work in some other way, coupling our test to the subject's implementation unnecessarily.

 If Decoy detects a `verify` with the same configuration of a `when`, it will raise a `RedundantVerifyWarning` to encourage you to remove the redundant, over-constraining `verify` call.

 ### IncorrectCallWarning

 If you provide a Decoy mock with a specification `cls` or `func`, any calls to that mock will be checked according to `inspect.signature`.
-If the call does not match the signature, Decoy will raise a `IncorrectCalWarning`.
+If the call does not match the signature, Decoy will raise a [decoy.warnings.IncorrectCallWarning][].

-Decoy limits this to a warning, but in real life, this call would likely cause the Python engine to error at run time.
+While Decoy will merely issue a warning, this call would likely cause the Python engine to error at runtime and should not be ignored.

 ```python
 def some_func(val: string) -> int: